ljunggren/boozang-docs/README.md

 4. Given I am logged in as User, When I do C, Then I should have D

 If implemented correctly, both of these sequences should be able to execute successfully, as there should be no dependency on the initial state.
 On the other hand, Sequence 1 requires four (4) Login/Logout sequences while Sequence 2 only requires two (2).
 Taking into account the order scenarios are run can greatly speed up testing and also remove a lot of testing complexity and brittleness.
 Another telling example is scenarios `Add`, `Edit`, and `Delete`.

-# Model-based testing

-This section will focus on automated test creation driven by models.
-A model is simply a classification of different components and elements in your application that allows the Boozang engine to automatically generate function tests and simple workflows.
-This will give you a great starting point for your application testing.

-## Advantages of model-based testing

-###### Auto-generated re-usable test steps

-As the application model is created, the Boozang engine will create a series of auto-generated tests that can be used to build upstream tests.

-###### Auto-generated workflows

-As the application model is created, the Boozang engine will create simple workflow tests for common test scenarios.
-These will act as a blueprint to create all higher-order tests.

-###### Test Stability

-Model-based testing is completely different from recording scenarios, as tests are automatically updated as the model changes.
-This means if an aspect of the application changes, only that part of the model needs to be updated, and all tests will automatically be updated.

-###### Graphical overview

-By creating a model of your application, a full graphical representation of the application is created.
-This gives everyone in the application team a complete picture of all application logic, and ...

-###### Non-requirement driven tests

-By modeling the application, the Boozang engine can auto-generate tests that do not originate from business requirements but are still important.
-This gives you a baseline of tests to work as a health check for the application functionality.

 # Command-line runner and test scheduling